Accessibility Tools

 In this section

-Major changes are planned to councils across Worcestershire as part of the biggest shake-up of local government in more than 50 years.
+A public consultation has been launched over proposals for changes to councils across Worcestershire as part of the biggest shake-up of local government in more than 50 years.

 The Government is requiring 21 areas of England to restructure their system of local government before 2029.